enijar/Tactics-Arena/README.md

 ### Quick Start

-To get a local instance of the game up-and-running, follow the setups outlines below.
+To get a local instance of the game up-and-running, follow the setups outlined below.

 Create the env/* files from the examples.